felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 explanation to  why you are  having such a difficult time  accomplishing the tasks you were given.
 This  is a big plus. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
-Change my title now, please!
+Yes, change my title now, please!
 This will fix all my problems"*, I would say to myself.
 On the other hand, it places you in front of an undodgeable
 question: *"What the heck is DevOps, anyway?"*